60 Hudson Street: Western Union years

-Western Union started moving from 195 Broadway in August 1930.
-Two months later, on October 5, the telegraph lines from 24 Walker Street were "cut over" to 60 Hudson Street, with the help of 3,000 men.
+Western Union started moving from 195 Broadway on August 29, 1930.
+At the time, Western Union did not occupy the entire structure; the first floor and mezzanine on Hudson Street were rented out to other companies, as were the fourth to seventh floors.
+Eventually, the company was expected to occupy the entire building, except for two storefronts at the ground story.
+On October 5, 1930, the telegraph lines from 24 Walker Street were "cut over" to 60 Hudson Street, with the help of 3,000 men.
 Telegraph service was maintained throughout the twelve-hour "cut over" period; this was considered a large engineering achievement for the time.
-Just before the building's opening, Carlton protested against plans to demolish the adjacent Sixth Avenue elevated railroad in preparation for the construction of nearby subway lines, stating that it would inconvenience Western Union employees; the line ultimately remained open until 1938.
+The first transcontinental telegraph wire from the building was activated two days later.
+Just before the building's opening, Carlton protested against plans to demolish the adjacent Sixth Avenue elevated railroad in preparation for the construction of nearby subway lines, stating that it would inconvenience Western Union employees; the line remained open until 1938.

 The Western Union Building was a premier nexus of worldwide communications during the heyday of the telegraph and was called the "Telegraph Capitol of America".
 When 60 Hudson Street was Western Union's headquarters, equipment for communications was installed on the roof.
 The equipment was frequently updated to use the most modern technology, making the building desirable to communications companies.
-In 1948, Western Union sold 60 Hudson Street to a Chicago-based company for $12.5 million, subsequently leasing back the structure.
+In 1948, Western Union sold 60 Hudson Street to a Chicago-based company for $12.5 million, leasing back the structure.
 The proceeds from the sale would be used to pay back long-term debt and pay for modernization of the company's equipment.
+By late 1971, Western Union had indicated its intention to move corporate offices to New Jersey, although it would retain nearly 3,000 workers at 60 Hudson Street.
+Western Union moved its headquarters to Upper Saddle River, New Jersey, in 1973 and continued to occupy much of 60 Hudson Street.

-Western Union moved its headquarters to Upper Saddle River, New Jersey, in 1973, though it continued to occupy much of 60 Hudson Street until 1983, when a second sublease was made.
+Western Union sold its leasehold of the building to 60 Hudson Associates in September 1981 for an estimated $24 million.
+At the time, The New York Times said the building was one of five in Lower Manhattan where at least 50000 ft2 of continuous vacant space could be rented immediately.
+Western Union remained in the building until 1983, when a second sublease was made.
 Afterward, Western Union gradually moved out of its space.
+The structure began attracting companies who needed space for their back office departments.
 60 Hudson Street remained a major telecommunications hub, as the wires of six long-distance communications providers converged under the building.